jennyygeng/dataanalytics/README.md

 A collection of data analytics projects utilizing Microsoft Excel and Tableau to derive actionable business insights.

-While the datasets and initial project scopes were predefined assignments completed during my time as a Data Analytics Trainee with The Global Career Accelerator, the exploratory data analysis, A/B testing evaluation, and resulting business strategy recommendations are my own work.
+While the datasets and initial project scopes were predefined assignments completed during my participation in The Global Career Accelerator program, the exploratory data analysis, A/B testing evaluation, and resulting business strategy recommendations are my own work.

 ## 🏆 Project 1: The Recording Academy (Grammys)
 **Tool:** Microsoft Excel